Setting Up PayPal Payment Method

 Firstly, ensure test mode is enabled from ProfilePress > Settings > Payments >> Payment Methods.

 PayPal should automatically create personal, and business sandbox accounts you can use for testing.
-The personal account details are what you will use for making test payments as a customer, while the business sandbox account is where you will see all test payments and subscriptions your website processed.
+The personal account details are what you will use to make test payments as a customer, while the business sandbox account is where you will see all test payments and subscriptions your website processed.

 Save the Business and Personal credentials to doc because you’ll need them during your test.

-Before testing purchases, ensure that your sandbox account can accept multiple currencies and that you’ve added all you plan to use.
+Before testing purchases via your WordPress site checkout page, ensure that your sandbox account can accept multiple currencies and that you’ve added all you plan to use.
 If you do not do this, some transactions (subscriptions) will be pending until you approve them.

 Log in to https://www.sandbox.paypal.com/businessmanage/preferences/payments with the sandbox Business account (the one selected when creating the app) and make sure to “Allow payments sent to me in the currency I do not hold” to one of the “Yes” options.